 We expect our technology and development expenses to increase for the foreseeable future as we continue to invest in the development and security of our proprietary technology.
-On an annual basis, we expect our technology and development expenses to increase as a percentage of our total revenue pursuant to our growth initiatives.
+On an annual basis, we expect our technology and development expenses to continue to increase as a percentage of our total revenue pursuant to our growth initiatives.
 Our technology and development expenses may fluctuate as a percentage of our total revenue from period to period due to the seasonality of our total revenue and the timing and extent of our technology and development expenses.
+We expect our technology and development expenses to increase as a percentage of our total revenue, primarily due to the Further acquisition and stock-based compensation.